 By contrast, custom written software goes from general to specific - it takes into account all nuances of the company's operations, all its business processes, all the client's wishes and requirements.
 For example, when our company, Anadea, needed a tool for managing projects, we developed our own project management software.
 Ready-made solutions didn't go well with the tools we'd already been using, so we would have to rewrite and adapt existing products to Anadea's needs.
 Instead of resorting to tools that didn't suit us, we opted to our own custom developed software product that we are still happy with.

 Tailor made software is free from such things as monthly subscription fees (for a license, support, updates and stuff like this), necessity to adapt the business processes of your company to the software requirements, customization and so on.
-With custom-built software, you only pay for the development of your project, modifications if you want to add some extra features and adaptation in case of some changes in the business processes of your company.
+The custom software development companies only charge you for the development of your project, modifications if you want to add some extra features and adaptation in case of some changes in the business processes of your company.
 You will own the final product and you will be able to manage it the way you want.

 Also, speaking about expenses, custom software development still looks more attractive as it has no strict requirements to equipment.
 All operations that are demanding in terms of hardware are usually executed on servers and the user can see everything through a web interface.
 When you instal an off-the-shelf software you have to accept its technical requirements and adapt your system accordingly.
 Perhaps, you will have to upgrade the company's workstations if all the operations are to be performed on local equipment, or pay extra fees if the system operates on the servers of software provider.